 As I’ve highlighted before, a functioning market needs to allow space for suppliers to make a fair margin and controls to ensure only those who are fit and resourced to operate in the market are allowed to operate.
 Meanwhile market participants need space to innovate without fear that their costs and returns will be regulated away and the ability to create longer term partnerships with customers to smooth the payback period of home investments.
 Plus, vulnerable customers can’t be asked to pay disproportionately for failures that are no fault of their own.

 So let’s move on from the fractious conversations with all their frustrations and let’s focus hard on getting through this crisis with minimum damage to our treasured liberalised market, protecting the most vulnerable and focusing on delivering net zero.

 And please - let’s make sure this can’t happen again.

-To understand the impact in more detail or to find out more about our work in the energy retail sector, contact Ellen Fraser.
+To understand the impact in more detail or to find out more about our work in the energy retail sector, please contact us.

 Water: lessons from the smart energy meter rollout

 The challenges faced by the water sector in its own smart rollout and how it can overcome them.Read more